Skip to Content

 This screenshot shows the list of registered connectors returned for the current organization:

 If needed, you can delete a registered connector.
 To delete a connector requires that you have both the organization (orgId) that it belongs to and the connector ID (connectorId).
-The connector ID was displayed when the connector was registered and can be found by using the List Registered Connectors method to see all of the connectors currently registered in an organization.
+The connector ID was displayed when the connector was registered and can be found by using the List registered connectors method to see all of the connectors currently registered in an organization.

 From within Postman, run these two APIs in order: